MACOMB — Western Illinois University President Jack Thomas has resigned his post effective June 30.

 Enrollment at WIU has fallen by about 35% over the last decade.
 University officials have attributed that in part to a declining rural population in the area, an outflux of college students from Illinois, and dwindling state support.

-“It’s not any one person’s fault, but the leader gets blamed,” Rick Hardy, a political science professor and dean of WIU’s Centennial Honors College, told Diverse: Issues in Higher Education.
+“It’s not any one person’s fault, but the leader gets blamed,” Rick Hardy, a political science professor and dean of WIU’s Centennial Honors College, told the publication Diverse: Issues in Higher Education.
 “I think our leadership should get credit for keeping this institution open and thriving.”

-On Friday morning, Aguilar addressed the tensions in the community.
+In public comments, Aguilar addressed the tensions in the community.

-“When we are divided, we bring unwanted national attention to this university,” Aguilar said.
+“When we are divided, we bring unwanted national attention to this university,” he said.
 “We appreciate that people are passionate enough to share their thoughts and opinions with us.
 However, it’s vital that final decisions about this university fall on the board of trustees — and no one else.”

 In his remarks, Thomas thanked the board, faculty, students and his family.